Protect security settings with tamper protection

 Your regular group policy doesn’t apply to tamper protection, and changes to Microsoft Defender Antivirus settings are ignored when tamper protection is on.

-For Microsoft Defender ATP E5, is configuring tamper protection in Intune targeted to the entire organization only?
+For Microsoft Defender for Endpoint, is configuring tamper protection in Intune targeted to the entire organization only?

-Configuring tamper protection in Intune can be targeted to your entire organization as well as to specific devices and user groups.
+Configuring tamper protection in Intune or Microsoft Endpoint Manager can be targeted to your entire organization as well as to specific devices and user groups.

 Can I configure Tamper Protection in Microsoft Endpoint Configuration Manager?